What is the energy price cap? How does it work and how much is it?

 What are Default Tariffs?

-Default tariffs are other tariffs that customers find themselves on which they have not proactively agreed to.
-So, for example, if your tariff ended and you never made a new tariff choice either by switching or moving to a new tariff with your current energy supplier, then your supplier will place you onto a deal not of your choosing.
-Typically, this will be their Standard Variable Tariff (see above), but it doesn’t have to be.
-Default Tariff cover all other tariffs that fall into this general description.
+Default tariffs are other tariffs that customers find themselves on which they have not proactively signed up to.
+So, for example, if your tariff ended and you never made a new tariff choice, either by switching or moving to a new tariff with your current energy supplier, then your supplier will place you onto a deal not of your choosing.
+Typically, this will be their Standard Variable Tariff (see above).
+But it could be a different energy tariff.
+Default Tariff cover all these other tariffs that fall into this general description.

 When did the Energy Price Cap come into effect?